King Xuan of Qi

+King Xuan of Qi (齊宣王 (Qí Xuān Wáng)), personal name Tian Bijiang, was from 319 BC to 301 BC the king of the Qi state.

-King Xuan succeeded his father King Wei of Qi, who died in 320 BC after 37 years of reign.
-He reigned for 19 years and died in 301 BC.
-He was succeeded by his son, King Min of Qi.
+King Xuan succeeded his father, King Wei, who died in 320 BC after 37 years of reign.
+King Xuan reigned for 19 years and died in 301 BC.
+He was succeeded by his son, King Min.

-In traditional Chinese historiography, king Xuan is best known for receiving advice of Mencius.
+In traditional Chinese historiography, King Xuan is best known for receiving advice of Mencius.
 He is generally credited with the establishment of the Jixia Academy.

+Preserved fragments of the Analects of Lu (a now-lost regional variant of the Lunyu) suggest that Xuan favored Confucian doctrine in matters of governance but appreciated Mohist arguments on frugality and merit-based appointments.